margaretmf/margaretmf.github.io/readinglist.md

 * How To Make It in the New Music Business: Practical Tips on Building a Loyal Following and Making a Living as a Musician
 * Smart on Crime: A Career Prosecutor's Plan to Make Us Safer (2009)
 * [Christian Books](https://ncf-jcn.org/resources/books-and-media)
+* Books on Hillary Clinton
+* Books on Bernie Sanders
+* Books on Donald Trump
+* Books on other Women seek Presidential Office
+* Books on Islam, Spain, Africa, and Medieval History

 #### Reading
 * [City Slickers, Little League Confidential, The Big Five-Oh!, Way Off the Road, and Good Talk, Dad] by Bill Geist